zotoio/serverless-central/packages/sample-kms/README.md

 ## decrypting environment variables
 Locally, you can use `yarn sls-decrypt <varName>`

-Within your lambda code, a sample helper class `KmsUtils.ts` is available in this repo.
+Within your lambda code you need to use aws apis to decrypt the env vars at runtime.
+A sample helper class `KmsUtils.ts` is available in this repo.
 It should be instantiated outside of the handler function.

 ```
 import { KmsUtils } from './KmsUtils';